nautechsystems/nautilus_trader/README.md

 NautilusTrader is developed and maintained by Nautech Systems, a technology company specializing in the development of high-performance trading systems.
+Although the project utilizes the Rust programming language and benefits from its ecosystem, Nautech Systems is not affiliated with the Rust Foundation, and this project is not an official work of the Rust Foundation.
 For more information, visit https://nautilustrader.io.

 Copyright (C) 2015-2023 Nautech Systems Pty Ltd. All rights reserved.